larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 you see this memory yeah,
 so the ratio of prices we can see.
-In other words this this memory on the end here was 16 K of memory.
+In other words this this memory on the end here was 16K of memory.
 It cost 120,000.
 Right and and this is 256 K.
-2 bit word 3636 so the PDP 6 is a
+2 bit word 3636 so the PDP-6 is a
-36 bit machine and it had parity as well so it was actually 37.
+36-bit machine and it had parity as well so it was actually 37.
 (32:32)
 So this is a foggy death now,